JVogel27/PathFinder/README.txt

 a given amount of time.
 A Score-O file will have a first line saying "ScoreO", a second line with the allowed time in seconds, a third line with the location of the start/finish, and then additional lines representing the control locations.

-An example input file for classic and score-o is labeled classic_input.txt score_o_input.txt
+An example input file for classic and score-o is labeled classic_input.txt and score_o_input.txt

 To run the program:
 1. place program.py, terrain.png, and mpp.txt into an empty directory.